RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 Kimi-VL follows a strategy similar to Qwen2.5-VL.
 They pretrain MoonVIT, a dynamic resolution vision encoder.
 Both the Qwen2.5-VL and Kimi-VL vision encoders are trained using SigLIP and captioning losses, similar to CoCa.
 Unlike approaches that freeze certain components, Kimi-VL trains all parameters during each stage.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/kimi_vl_training_stages.png" alt="Kimi-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.07491" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/kimi_vl_training_stages.png" alt="Kimi-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.07491" %}

 During joint pretraining, the VLM trains on both image-text pairs and text-only data.
 This balanced approach is crucial at scale to prevent degradation of text generation capabilities.
 The cool down stage uses higher quality data, while the long context stage incorporates both long-context text and multimodal examples.
 A notable feature of Kimi's approach is the inclusion of both text and multimodal inputs throughout all training stages.
 They continue training with SFT and RL post training stages to develop a multimodal reasoning model.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/kimi_vl_data_composition.png" alt="Kimi-VL data composition" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.07491" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/kimi_vl_data_composition.png" alt="Kimi-VL data composition" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2504.07491" %}

 Despite variations in training pipelines, these models share common patterns.
 They all use multi-stage pretraining, with each progressive stage processing fewer examples but incorporating higher image resolution, longer context length, and improved data quality.